dbt-labs/docs.getdbt.com/website/docs/guides/databricks-qs.md

 2. Click the dbt tile.

-3. Select a catalog for dbt to write to, and then click **Next**.
-The drop-down list displays catalogs you own or have access to.
+3. Select a catalog from the drop-down list, and then click **Next**.
+The drop-down list displays catalogs you have read and write access to.
 If your workspace isn't <UC>-enabled, the legacy Hive metastore (`hive_metastore`) is used.

 5. If there are SQL warehouses in your workspace, select a SQL warehouse from the drop-down list.
 If your SQL warehouse is stopped, click **Start**.